 In addition to merchandise, a general store offered a meeting place for isolated people to socialize and do business.
 Many of these stores also doubled as a post office.

-During the first part of the 19th century, these stores stocked necessities, but as the economy prospered after the Civil War, more and more luxury items found their way onto the shelves.
-The storekeepers purchased merchandise from "drummers" (salesmen) who represented large wholesale houses and manufacturers located in larger cities and seaside ports.
+During the first part of the 19th ceCenturythese, stores stocked necessities, but as the economy prospered after the Civil War, more and more luxury items found their way onto the shelves.
+The storekeepers purchased merchandise from salesmen representing large wholesale houses and manufacturers in larger cities and seaside ports.

-At first, only locally produced perishable goods were sold in the general store; but with the expansion of the railroads, the advent of mass production, and technological advances such as the refrigerated boxcar, the local shopkeeper could receive and sell goods from countries far away and southern and western America states.
+At first, only locally produced perishable goods were sold in general stores.
+With the expansion of the railroads, the advent of mass production, and advances in technology, such as the refrigerated boxcar, the local shopkeeper could receive and sell goods from countries far away and southern and western America states.

 What was a general store like in the 19th Century?

-Certainly not anything approaching the modern grocery or department store.
-Most stores had at least one large display window, but inside they were still dark and gloomy -- and depending on their geographical location, probably damp and humid to boot.
+Indeed, not anything approaching the modern grocery or department store.
+Most stores had at least one large display window, but inside, they were still dark and gloomy — and, depending on their geographical location, probably damp and humid to boot.
 Most were crowded with shelving along every wall.
 The floors were also crammed with boxes, barrels, crates, and tables holding goods.

-The front counter held display cases for smaller items, as well as needed machinery such as a coffee grinder, scales for weighing merchandise, and a cash register.
-Surplus merchandise was stored in the cellar or basement, or possibly on the second floor if that was not the living quarters of the grocer's family.
+The front counter held display cases for smaller items and needed machineries such as a coffee grinder, scales for weighing merchandise, and a cash register.
+Surplus inventory was stored in the cellar or basement or possibly on the second floor if that was not the living quarters of the grocer's Family.

-The apothecary section of the store, as in a modern grocery or department store, was well represented with a large number of patent medicines, remedies, soaps, and toiletries and elixirs.
-The major difference between many of these items and modern ones is that none of them were tested to see if they actually worked!
+The apothecary section of the store, as in a modern grocery or department store, was well represented with patent-specific medicines, remedies, soaps, toiletries, and elixirs.
+The major difference between the medicine then and now is that it's illegal to sell snake oil!
 Most patent remedies of the era were alcohol-based, which explained their popularity in many cases.

-The dry goods section of the store included bolts of cloth, pins, and needles, thread, ribbon, silk, buttons, collars, undergarments, suspenders, dungarees, hats and shoes.
-Essential items such as rifles, pistols, ammunition, lanterns, lamps, rope, crockery, pots and pans, cooking utensils and dishes, farm and milking equipment, and sometimes even coffins could be found inside a general mercantile!
+The dry goods section of the store included bolts of cloth, pins and needles, thread, ribbon, silk, buttons, collars, undergarments, suspenders, dungarees, hats, and shoes.
+Essential items such as rifles, pistols, ammunition, lanterns, lamps, rope, crockery, pots and pans, cooking utensils and dishes, farm and milking equipment parts, and sometimes even coffins could be found inside a general mercantile!

-The average store would have been considered none too clean from modern standards.
-The roads outside were unpaved and unwashed; the dirt tracked in by customers would have included animal waste (and possibly human if someone had emptied their chamber pot into one of the streets).
+The average store would have been considered none too clean by modern standards.
+The roads outside were unpaved and unwashed; the dirt tracked in by customers would have included animal waste (and possibly human if someone had emptied their chamber pot into the street).
 The cast-iron stove heating the store during cold weather produced soot that settled over much of the merchandise.
 And it was not unheard of to discover rodents foraging about inside the store.

-When money was scarce, the shopkeeper might extend credit to a regular customer, or accept payment in kind (bartering for meat, eggs, and/or crops).
+When money was scarce, the shopkeeper might extend credit to a regular customer or accept payment in kind (bartering for meat, eggs, and/or crops).